bobbyjim/x16-corewar/README.md

 * Up to 8 warriors may run at a time.

 * SPL supports up to 8 processes per warrior.

-# Redcode file notes

-* START EVERY FILE WITH THREE SEMICOLONS (';;;')!!

-The Commander X16 literally throws away the first two bytes of any file it reads in; Therefore, I strongly suggest you begin every redcode file with three semicolons -- by the way, this is a great place to hold the name of the warrior.
-I may check for that name in the future.

-Otherwise, refer to the URL references for general instructions.

 # Arena Architecture